eemebarbe/schemeBeam/README.md

 ## Installation and Setup

-1. Spin up a MySQL server
+1. Spin up a MySQL server (requires version 5.6.5 or greater)
 2. Create a new database named "schemeBeam"
 3. In the command prompt, enter `mysql -u [your username] -p schemeBeam < schemeBeamDB.sql` to import the database structure
 4. Add your MySQL credentials to the adminconfig.js file